gxy-gxy/gxy-gxy.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate (from 2023.09) in the Chinese Information Processing Laboratory at the Institute of Software, Chinese Academy of Sciences, under the Supervision of Professor Xianpei Han.
+Candidate (from 2023.09) in the Chinese Information Processing Laboratory at the Institute of Software, Chinese Academy of Sciences, under the supervision of Professor Xianpei Han.

 My research interests include: